 Flywheel - To give the rider a similar feeling to riding outdoors spin bike manufacturers leave the rotating flywheel open, unlike on other types of bike, in order to simulate the rolling motion.
 As the pedals turn, the perimeter weighted flywheel creates momentum which again gives the user a realistic riding experience.

 Body Position - The first thing that you will notice when comparing the three kinds of exercise bike is that the body position on each is very different.
-When riding a spin bike or indoor cycle, the seat and handlebars are close to level with each other meaning the rider's body has a lower, more aerodynamic profile that mirrors the riding position of a road or mountain bike.
+When riding an indoor cycle, the seat and handlebars are close to level with each other meaning the rider's body has a lower, more aerodynamic profile that mirrors the riding position of a road or mountain bike.

 Pedals - Adding to the realistic feel is the presence of dual sided or SPD pedals.
 Dual sided pedals come as standard on most indoor cycles, meaning you can either securely fasten your feet to the bike using the tight toe straps, or with the SPD clips on cycling shoes.
 The SPD system allows the user to physically attach their feet to the bike allowing them to transfer more power to the pedal and activate their hamstrings more during a pedal stroke.

 Resistance - Resistance is applied on spin bikes by either friction or magnets.
 Magnetic resistance is increased by moving the magnets closer to the wheel and creating drag.
 Friction resistance is the more common of the two, and simply works by turning a knob which presses down on the flywheel like the brakes of a real bike.